 - Backup features.
 These allow you to recover your website in the event that something goes wrong, letting you get your website back up and running much more quickly.

 - Secure sockets layer (SSL) certificate availability.
 To give your website the best security possible, it’s necessary to install an SSL certificate, which protects data as it travels across the internet.
 As an added bonus, website visitors will likely feel better about using your website if they see that it has SSL protection.
-(You can understand the basics about SSL certificate here.)
+(You can understand the basics about SSL certificates here.)

 - Encrypted connections.
 The basic FTP file transfer is very vulnerable.
 Imagine your information was intercepted midway when you are logging into your server?
 Your username and password can be hijacked.
 SFTP would be the better choice if you want to bring down the risks during data exchanges.